ThK-Systems/checkmk-goodies/README.md

 *However, this seems to be a normal and regular process of glusterfs - at least if you use it under proxmox, as I do - which in my observation should not immediately trigger an alert in the monitoring.*

 *The 'gluster' script therefore takes over all checks (except for the quotas) from lpwevers' plugin and supplements the volume healing check with the option of first triggering a warning and then a critical alert after a certain time or a certain count of healings.*

+To use this script, you have to disable lpwevers' plugin.